oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

 Standalone connections are database connections that do not use a node-oracledb connection pool.
 They are useful for applications that use a single connection to a database.
-You can create connections by calling :meth:`oracledb.getConnection()` and passing a database username, the database password for that user, and a :ref:`connect string <connectionstrings>`.
+You can create connections by calling :meth:`oracledb.getConnection()` and passing:

+- A database username
+- The database password for that user
+- A :ref:`connect string <connectionstrings>`

 Node-oracledb also supports :ref:`external authentication <extauth>` and :ref:`token-based authentication <tokenbasedauthentication>` so passwords do not need to be in the application.